 9: Know your inference

 Inference makes up the biggest part of the AP Statistics Exam.
 Be sure you are familiar with all of the confidence intervals and significance tests.
-Click here for help with Naming That Significance Test.
+Click here for help with Naming That Significance Test or here for the Stats Medic Ultimate Inference Guide.

 10: Be confident!